-a) staff costs and

-b) other costs under this flat rate (office and administrative costs, travel and accommodation costs, external expertise and services costs, equipment costs, costs for infrastructure and works).
+- a) staff costs and - b) other costs under this flat rate (office and administrative costs, travel and accommodation costs, external expertise and services costs, equipment costs, costs for infrastructure and works).

-The suitability of this flat rate depends on the activity structure of the project/Project Partner.
-It is not suitable for projects/Project Partners with a high level of investment or with a low share of salary costs in project costing.
+The suitability of this flat rate shall depend on the activity structure of the project/Project Partner.
+It shall not be suitable for projects/Project Partners that are heavy on investments or have a low share of salary costs in project costing.